dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 ### Modeling

-We chose to use Precision as our target metric.
+We chose to use RMSE as our target metric.
 This came from the thinking that a false positive would be the worst case scenario for our model.
 Predicting that someone had insurance when they did not meant losing out on a large part of our audience.
 A false negative would mean our model is not a efficient but that was not as bad an option.
 Precision was the formula that was sensitive to that.

 We ran several models, including a dummy classifier, Logistic Regression, Random Forest Classifier, and a Light Gradient Boosting Machine.